-Find & Replace (advanced)
+Find & replace text (advanced)

-Infix Pro's Find & Replace dialogue box is a more sophisticated version of that offered by Infix (see "Find & Replace text" on page 109).
+Infix Pro's Find & Replace dialogue box is a more sophisticated version of that offered by Infix (see "Find & replace text" on page 113).
 Not only can you search and replace text, you can modify the styles of text and change the contents of hyperlink URLs.